Home

 Question B) - the crime question

-Many travellers are concerned about Question B) that a criminal offence on their record may prevent them from using the ESTA Visa Waiver Program.
+Many travellers are concerned about Question B) that any criminal offence at all on their record may prevent them from using the ESTA Visa Waiver Program.

 Question B) can be broken up into these parts –